 Unlike items or agent only nest alias objects within themselves, those of the notes matching their query.

 See the item tag description for the general range of attributes used.

-Attributes, other than the defaults listed below are only written to file if they hold locally set values, which in the case of aliases will only ever be intrinsic attributes.
-For an alias item, the following default (intrinsic) attributes are always stored:
+Attributes, other than the defaults listed below are only written to file if they hold locally set values.
+These differ from those of the item tag:

 - IsPrototype (uses default: false, presumably to override possibly inheriting 'true')